heyjoakim/devops-21/README.md

 ## Remote access

-The latest release is running in the cloud with Azure at <https://minitwut.azurewebsites.net/public>
+The latest release is running in the cloud with Digital Ocean at <206.189.14.172:8000/>

 ## Dependencies